 - 4.1 The release of pheasants and red-legged partridges is largely practised in woodland, farmland, grassland and moorland to support driven game shooting.
 Their release and management for recreational shooting can have negative impacts upon biodiversity where it is unsustainably managed and/or where sensitive habitats and species are involved.
-Birds congregating in release pens and around feeding stations/feeders may, depending upon their number and location, impact upon a variety of semi-natural habitats, including woodlands, grasslands, mires and heathlands and their associated species. - 4.2 There is also evidence of associated beneficial effects on biodiversity more generally from the habitat management that can be associated with gamebird releases.
-For example, woodland management carried out to benefit gamebirds, such as coppicing of trees and shrubs and management of rides to provide open space within a woodland, can diversify habitat structure to the benefit of some breeding woodland birds and butterflies (see Sage et al. 2020).

-- 4.3 The effects of gamebird release and management can vary dependent on factors such as the density of releases, the management of released birds including where and how they are fed and watered and site-specific conditions such as location, topography and the sensitivity of the habitats or species present. - 4.4 The recent review of evidence about the ecological effects of releasing non-native gamebirds (Madden & Sage, 2020) concluded that there is moderate to strong evidence of a number of negative ecological effects within or close to gamebird release sites, primarily in association with intensive or high-density gamebird rearing.
+Birds congregating in release pens and around feeding stations/feeders may, depending upon their number and location, impact upon a variety of semi-natural habitats, including woodlands, grasslands, mires and heathlands, and their associated species. - 4.2 There is also evidence of associated beneficial effects on biodiversity more generally from the habitat management that can be associated with gamebird releases.
+For example, woodland management carried out to benefit gamebirds, such as coppicing of trees and shrubs and management of rides to provide open space within a woodland, can diversify habitat structure to the benefit of some breeding woodland birds and butterflies (see Sage et al. 2020). - 4.3 The effects of gamebird release and management can vary dependent on factors such as the density of releases, the management of released birds including where and how they are fed and watered and site-specific conditions such as location, topography and the sensitivity of the habitats or species present. - 4.4 The recent review of evidence about the ecological effects of releasing non-native gamebirds (Madden & Sage, 2020) concluded that there is moderate to strong evidence of a number of negative ecological effects within or close to gamebird release sites, primarily in association with more intensive or high-density gamebird rearing.
 The majority of studies are however focussed on pheasants.
-The studies reviewed in this report cited the following impacts: - Physical disturbance of soil and decaying wood -foraging birds scratch at the ground and peck apart vegetation and fallen decaying material which can lead to surface disturbance and an increase in bare ground (e.g. Sage et al 2005; Alsop et al, 2018). - Nutrient enrichment of soil the droppings from congregations of birds and the supplementary feeding of birds with grain/pellets within and outside pens can have long-lasting fertilising effects on naturally low-nutrient soils and vegetation (e.g. Ludolf et al., 1989; Capstick et al. 2019). - Reductions in non-woody plants soil disturbance and/or soil enrichment leads to changes in the type of plant species present, including a loss of more typical winter-green perennials (e.g. wood avens Geum urbanum and common dogviolet Viola riviniana) and an increase in those annual weedy species and perennials preferring fertile or disturbed soil (e.g. annual meadow-grass Poa annua and common chickweed Stellaria media). (e.g. Sage et al 2005). - Impacts on woody plants reducing the natural regeneration of tree seedling/saplings (e.g. Alsop et al., 2018) - Reductions in the abundance and/or diversity of at least some invertebrate species, for example, beetles, spiders, ants, caterpillars, slugs, snails, earthworms and flies, with species of lower mobility being particularly vulnerable (e.g. Clarke and Robertson, 1993, Callegari, 2006; Neumann et al. 2015). - 4.5 These conclusions have been broadly supported by a further review of evidence carried out independently by the RSPB (Mason, et al., 2020). - 4.6 The majority of identified effects from pheasant releasing have been found to be limited to the area within the release pens themselves, the immediate area around pens and to areas within which released birds are artificially fed and watered.
-Effects have been found to be density-dependent, with smaller releases having a reduced effect within pens and releases in excess of 1000 birds per hectare of pen shown to have a number of significant deleterious effects.
+The studies reviewed in this report cited the following impacts: - Physical disturbance of soil and decaying wood -foraging birds scratch at the ground and peck apart vegetation and fallen decaying material which can lead to surface disturbance and an increase in bare ground (e.g., Sage et al 2005; Alsop et al, 2018). - Nutrient enrichment of soil the droppings from congregations of birds and the supplementary feeding of birds with grain/pellets within and outside pens can have long-lasting fertilising effects on naturally low-nutrient soils and vegetation (e.g., Ludolf et al., 1989; Capstick et al. 2019). - Reductions in non-woody plants soil disturbance and/or soil enrichment leads to changes in the type of plant species present, including a loss of more typical winter-green perennials (e.g., wood avens Geum urbanum and common dogviolet Viola riviniana) and an increase in those annual weedy species and perennials preferring fertile or disturbed soil (e.g., annual meadow-grass Poa annua and common chickweed Stellaria media). (e.g., Sage et al 2005).